Flaxwood Guitars

 Flaxwood is a Finnish manufacturer of guitars and instrument parts based in North Karelia.
-The company produces instruments from a natural fibre-reinforced thermoplastic through a patented injection moulding process.
+The company manufactures instruments from natural fibre-reinforced thermoplastic through a patented injection moulding process.
 Flaxwood was founded in 2005 following a research project on natural fibre-reinforced thermoplastic composites led by Heikki Koivurova.
 A prototype was developed initially in 2003 with the design input of Luthier Veijo Rautia and two years later Flaxwood introduced their first line of guitars.
 In 2011, they released a line of hybrid guitars.

 Design

 Material

 The body, neck and backplate of a Flaxwood guitar are made of a fibre-reinforced thermoplastic composite.
-The composite material, also known as Kareline FLX, was developed through a collaboration between Heikki Koivurova, an industrial designer from Joensuu, Kareline, a Finnish manufacturer of composite materials, and the then University of Joensuu.
+The composite material, also known as Kareline FLX, was developed through a collaboration between Heikki Koivurova (industrial designer from Joensuu), Kareline (a Finnish manufacturer of composite materials), and the University of Joensuu.
 It consists of small wood fibres, in this case from recycled northern spruce, mixed with a thermoplastic bonding agent.
 The semi-liquid mixture is moulded into shape with the fibres set in a predetermined direction.
 This results in a uniform material with a density of 1 or 2 kg/cm³ (74906 lb/ft³) that can be recycled.
-It is also impervious to humidity and temperature variations.